skeolan/FireAndManeuver/Ruleset-FireAndManeuver.md

 During scripting for an Exchange, a commander may designate a new Formation composed of Reserve Units.

 Such a Formation starts at "off-board" range, and must script "Enter Combat" for the upcoming three Volleys of the Exchange.
-In the Conclusion Phase, those Formations arrive at Range Interval 60MU to all enemy Formations; they can then be scripted normally in the subsequent Exchange.
+In the Conclusion Phase, those Formations arrive at range 60MU to all enemy Formations; they can then be scripted normally in the subsequent Exchange.

 ## Fighters and Gunboats
 ```C#